Mission 1

 Extension: Get students to complete the Multiple Intelligences (MI) survey.
 Students to determine their core characteristics as a learner using the guide.
 Students to select teams based on the results.
 Teams with the most diverse intelligences are the most likely to be successful.
 (Most suitable for grades 9 & 10).

-Sub Mission 4: Select Your Scenario Now introduce the five possible AVA 2022 scenarios, Earth Observation, Robotics, Home on the MoonGrowing Food in Space and AI in Space.
+Sub Mission 4: Select Your Scenario Now introduce the five possible AVA 2022 scenarios, Earth Observation, Robotics, Home on the MoonGrowing Food in Space, AI in Space & Telecommunications in Space.
 Get teams to use the Choose a Scenario worksheet to evaluate the scenarios by outlining the pros and cons for each.
 Once evaluated students are to select and justify their mission scenario selection.

 Sub Mission 5: Research Scenarios Once the students have chosen their scenario, they can then complete some further research.
 The AVA team have curated a number of resources shown below to assist.